awsdocs/aws-cur-user-guide/doc_source/reservation-columns.md

   + Amazon RDS

 ### reservation/UnusedRecurringFee<a name="reservation-details-U-UnusedRecurringFee"></a>
-+ **Description:** The recurring fees associated with your unused reservation hours for Partial Upfront and No Upfront RIs\.
-Because All Upfront RIs don't have recurring fees greater than `0`, the value for All Upfront RIs is `0`\.
++ **Description:** The recurring fees associated with your unused reservation hours for partial upfront and no upfront RIs\.
+Because all upfront RIs don't have recurring fees greater than `0`, the value for All Upfront RIs is `0`\.
 + **Line items applicable:** RIFee
 + **Sample values:** `0.02971114`, `0.19190000`, `1.37280000`
 + **Services:**